cottjr/LineFollowerSimLib/README.md

 Processing library and example Processing sketches for creating Line Follower Simulation

-Sorry I messed up this repo    ==  should have fixed by tomorrow -- newbie problems...
+Sorry I killed Readme   ==  should have fixed by tomorrow -- newbie problems...
+Version control not so good when you overwrite...

 Download .zip file and extract LineFollowerSim folder, copy to Processing sketchbook libraries subfolder Start/Restart Processing  File>Examples  you will find Two example sketches